30 August | Decline in turnover test for service entities

 How do I determine if my business has aggregated annual turnover of between $75,000 and $50 million?

-A small Australian subsidiary of a large multinational group may therefore be eligible for the Grant.
+This means, for example, that a small Australian subsidiary of a large multinational group may not be eligible if the worldwide aggregated annual turnover was greater than $50 million for the year ended 30 June 2020.

 Decline in Turnover Test – What is turnover?
 Do I use cash or accruals?
 Is it NSW turnover or national turnover of the business?

-When calculating the decline in turnover, the Guidelines state that the ATO’s GST concept should be applied when assessing whether a business has experienced a 30% or more decline in national turnover.
-Therefore, businesses should use whichever accounting method is used when preparing their BASs – i.e. if they prepare their BAS on a cash basis, then they should calculate the decline in turnover using turnover calculated on a cash basis.
+A business must use the accounting method they use when preparing their BAS – i.e. if they prepare their BAS on a cash basis, then they should calculate the decline in turnover using turnover calculated on a cash basis.

 Which employees are included in the employee headcount?